The Rise of Artificial Intelligence

 Now, we believe it’s essential to remember that it is just a tool.
 What do we mean by that?
 Letting AI generate content without thoroughly checking it—whether for accuracy (since let’s be honest, it’s not infallible, at least for now) or relevance—means undervaluing ourselves as humans, falling into passive and inert comfort, and buying into a false belief: that AI is here to replace us.

-Think of AI as a food processor: it can chop, mix, knead, whisk, and blend faster and more precisely than most of us—but we provide the ingredients, the measurements, and the presentation.
+Think of AI as a food processor: it can chop, mix, knead, whisk, and blend faster and more precisely than most of us—but we provide the ingredients, the measurements, and the plating.
 That’s what the recipe is really about.

 The Importance of the Human Factor in Teaching